samahshummo/AimWear/README.md

 # Archery Simulation with MMA8451

-Real-time archery target simulation using MMA8451 accelerometer data.
+To improve accessibility of archery to visually impaired/blind athletes and enhance overall user and staff experience.
+Real-time archery target simulation using MMA8451 accelerometer data to self-create a point of reference, increasing independence and confidence.

 ## Components